llpeterson/scaling/mobile-ip.md

 Finally, we note that many open issues remain in mobile networking.
-Managing the power consumption of mobile devices is increasingly important, so that smaller devices with limited battery power can by built.
+Managing the power consumption of mobile devices is increasingly important, so that smaller devices with limited battery power can be built.
 There is also the problem of *ad hoc* mobile networks—enabling a group of mobile nodes to form a network in the absence of any fixed nodes—which has some special challenges.
 A